 Motion: Approve the Sustainability and the Privacy policies.
 Passed (MSP: Mahanpour/Holober).
-The Exhibit and Display Policy will be further revised and brought back at a future meeting.
+The Exhibit and Display Policy will be further revised and brought back at a future meeting along with a list of all policies approved by the Governing Board.

 VI.
 Director's Report.
 Director Despain pointed out changes to electronic selections since various vendors have introduced new terms of service and restrictions.
 LinkedIn has acquired Lynda.com and changed library users' privacy policies.
 The Library has discontinued its subscription but is monitoring this issue.
 Macmillan Publishers changed its lending model, limiting public libraries to only one copy of newly released titles.
 Member Brown said that this is a way to protect the author's right, and libraries need to look at both sides of the equation: the right of an author to earn a living, and the right of the public to free information.
 Director Despain replied that the Library is negotiating with vendors and that the Peninsula Library System is looking at the issue of shared collections.
 Chair Stone requested an email with more details on these issues.

 Director Despain further mentioned that due to the recent Public Safety Power Shutoffs, the Library is reviewing and updating the emergency protocols.
-The community is seeking safe places and staff is committed to providing a resource center.
+The community is seeking safe places and staff is committed to providing services during power outages.
 Vice Chair DeGolia suggested to take advantage of funds set aside by Peninsula Clean Energy, and also of solar and battery energy; and that the new libraries being in the design or construction phase should be addressing this issue.
-Member Holober said that there should be a policy in place for future emergency shutoffs, and Chair Stone suggested making this a topic at a future meeting.
+Member Holober said that there should be a policy in place for future emergency power outages, and Chair Stone suggested making this a topic at a future meeting.

-VII.
+- VII.
 2020 Library JPA Meeting Schedule.
 Director Despain gave a brief overview of the 2020 Library JPA Meeting Schedule.
-Chair Stone suggested selecting a date for a JPA retreat in February or March.

-Motion: Approve the proposed 2020 Library JPA Meeting Schedule.
-Passed (MSP: Holober/DeGolia).
+Chair Stone suggested selecting a date for a JPA retreat in February or March. - Motion: Approve the proposed 2020 Library JPA Meeting Schedule.
+Passed (MSP: Holober/DeGolia). - VIII.

-- VIII.
 Governing Board Members Announcements.
 Member Holober asked Chair Stone to follow up with Governing Board members who have never or rarely attended any JPA meeting, or their respective mayors. - IX.
 Adjournment.
 The meeting adjourned at 9:15 a.m.

-То: JPA Operations Committee
+To: JPA Governing Board

 From: Anne-Marie Despain, Director of Library Services

 Danae Ramirez, Financial Services Manager

-Date: January 29, 2020

-Meeting: February 4, 2020
+Date: February 5, 2020 Meeting: February 10, 2020

 Re: Financial Audit Report for FY 2018-19